SHORE EXCURSIONS CREDIT

 Duration 5 hrs

 At the White Pass & Yukon Route Depot, board a vintage railcar for a ride up the White Pass Summit.
 View at the incredible scenery as your train ascends dramatic mountains and your guide shares colorful stories and the history of the gold rush.
 Marvel at the waterfalls, tunnels and historic sites you pass on your journey to the summit of the White Pass and beyond.
 In Fraser, disembark the train and board a motorcoach for a dramatic journey past the Tormented Valley and Pitchfork Falls en route to Skagway.
 Your Driver-Guide will regale with a colorful account of the history of Klondike Gold Rush.
-Taking views of the surrounding mountains, waterfalls and glaciers may be captured during the many photo stops.
+Scenic views of the surrounding mountains, waterfalls, and glaciers may be captured during photo stops when weather conditions allow.
 Stop at Alaska 360 where you will learn the art of gold panning and practice your technique in warm-water troughs.
 Gold is guaranteed in every pan!
 Haul your treasure into the Gold Shack and have it weighed.
 Then, browse a collection of gold nugget jewelry and discover unique, souvenirs in the gift shop.
 Finally returning to your ship with your loot and newly acquired "gold fever."

 Need to Know: